Cluster algebras and binary subwords: Subwords to snake graph matchings

 \subsection{Bijection from subwords to perfect matchings}

-An \defn{order filter} is a subset $F$ of $P$ such that if $t \in F$ and $s \geq t$, then $s \in F$.
-The perfect matchings of a snake graph $G$ is known to form a lattice isomorphic to the lattice of order filters of the piecewise-linear poset corresponding to $G$ ~\cite[Thm.~2]{Pro02}, \cite[Sec.~5]{MSW13}.
+An \defn{order filter} (or \defn{upper order ideal}) is a subset $F$ of $P$ such that if $t \in F$ and $s \geq t$, then $s \in F$.
+The set of perfect matchings of a snake graph $G$ is known to form a distributive lattice which is isomorphic to the lattice of order filters of the piecewise-linear poset corresponding to $G$~ \cite[Section~5]{MSW13} (as a consequence of~\cite[Theorem~2]{Pro02}, see also~\cite[Theorem~3]{Fel04}).
 It is also known that the map which sends an order filter to its set of minimal elements is a bijection between the order filters and the antichains of a poset.
 Therefore, by Theorem~\ref{thm:antichain_to_subword}, there is a bijection from the subwords of $w$ to the perfect matchings of $G(w)$.

-\begin{theorem} Given a binary subword $w$ and its corresponding snake graph $G=G(w)$, the following map $pm$ from the subwords of $w$ to the perfect matchings of $G$ is a bijection. \begin{itemize} \item Let $s$ be a subword of $w$.
-If $s$ is the empty word, let $pm(s)$ be $P_{\text{min}}$.
-Otherwise, write $s=w_{i_1}w_{i_2} \dots w_{i_\ell}$ in such a way that each index $i_k$ is as small as possible (as we do in Sec.~\ref{sec:bijection_antichains_subwords}) and circle the edges of $G$ corresponding to the sign sequence for $s$.
+\begin{theorem} Given a binary word $w$ and its corresponding snake graph $G=G(w)$, the following map $pm$ from the subwords of $w$ to the perfect matchings of $G$ is a bijection. \begin{enumerate}[(step 1)] \item Let $s$ be a subword of $w$.
+If $s$ is the empty word, let $pm(s)$ be $pm_{\text{min}}$.
+Otherwise, write $s=w_{i_1}w_{i_2} \dots w_{i_\ell}$ in such a way that each index $i_k$ is as small as possible (as we do in Section~\ref{sec:bijection_antichains_subwords}) and circle the edges of $G$ corresponding to the sign sequence for $s$.

 \item For each block $L$ of consecutive circled edges, let $\square_L$ be the tile which is immediately north/east of the last edge in $L$.